 “35 percent of variation in anxiety-like tendencies is explained by family history”

 was attributed to genetics, with headlines such as “Anxious Brains Are Inherited, Study Finds.”
-In my view, the lead researcher encouraged this misinterpretation with statements such as:
+The lead researcher encouraged this misinterpretation with statements such as:

 “Over-activity of these three brain regions are inherited brain alterations that are directly linked to the later life risk to develop anxiety and depression.”

-However, the researchers produced this finding by running numbers on family trees, not by studying genetic samples to assess the contributions of genetic and epigenetic factors.
-The study’s “family history” correlation was therefore different than finding an inherited genetic causation that wasn’t influenced by the subjects’ caged environments.
+However, the researchers produced this finding by running numbers on family trees, not by studying genetic samples to assess the contributions of genetic and epigenetic factors!

 The study found: